Revision Date: 26 September 2014

 Destruction should be placed on hold until notification has been received that all reviews, appeals, issue resolution, etc. have been officially completed.

 Documentation of notification that records are no longer on hold and may be destroyed should be retained.

 The records appear on the UT Arlington records retention schedule and the retention period has expired, or the records are exempted from the need to be scheduled.

 Criteria for adding a records series to the retention schedule can be found in Subsection I.F of this procedure.

-Departmental RMCs will submit an Request for Authority to Dispose of Unscheduled University Records (Form 13-7) to the RMO when there is a need to dispose of unscheduled records.
+Departmental RMCs will submit a Request for Authority to Dispose of Unscheduled University Records (Form 13-7) to the RMO when there is a need to dispose of unscheduled records.

-The RMO will submit a State Library form SLR102, Request for Authority to Dispose of State Records to the Texas State Library State and Local Records Division for approval and notify the RMC when approval to dispose of the unscheduled records has been received.
+The RMO will submit State Library form SLR102, Request for Authority to Dispose of State Records to the Texas State Library and Archives Commission (TSLAC) State and Local Records Management Division for approval and notify the RMC when approval to dispose of the unscheduled records has been received.